 Lynda has woven not only a delightful story that will entice children to read, but has created a medium to help children understand the importance of mathematics in their everyday life.
 Amusement, life lessons and inspiration are rolled into one motivational instrument in Caley’s Secret Garden.

 New Delhi, Jul 25 (PTI) To remove fear of mathematics from the minds of students, there is need to integrate Vedic system in NCERT textbooks as it is easier to learn and can help develop competence among students, experts said today.
 "Vedic Mathematics method is easier in solving problems as compared to modern mathematics.
 There is a need for integrating Vedic Mathematics with modern mathematics which NCERT follows to develop competence among students to solve mathematical problems faster than computers and calculators," Atul Kothari, National Secretary of Shiksha Sanskriti Utthan Nyas told reporters.
 He said states like Madhya Pradesh, Chhattisgarh, Punjab, Gujarat have adopted vedic mathematics system.
 Some colleges of Delhi University and IIT's have also adopted it.
 Countries like Canada and Germany are following the Vedic Mathematics method as it is easier to solve problems with it as compared to modern mathematics.
 "Even NASA, and global universities like Standford and Barkley are using it," he said.
 Prime Minister Manmohan Singh has declared the Year 2012 as "National Year Of Mathematics" as it is the 125th birth anniversary of noted mathematician Srinivas Ramanujam.
 "But government has not undertaken a single workshop to promote 'Vedic Mathematics'," Kothari said.
 To remove fear of mathematics from the student's mind and evolve effective methods of teaching mathematics, the Shiksha Sanskriti Utthan Nyas, is organising an three-day workshop called 'Mathematical Movement'.
 "More than 60 schools from Delhi and NCR region would be participating in the workshop," said Prabhakar Mishra, State Coordinator, Vedic Mathematics.
-The Nyas would be establishing 'Vedic Mathematics Research Centre' in Ujjain, he said.
+The Nyas would be establishing 'Vedic Mathematics Research Centre' in Ujjain, he said. more read here

 The report states, ``The NGA Center and CCSSO, as part of the CCSSI, convened a 25-member Validation Committee (VC) composed of leading figures in the education standards community.
 The committee was charged with providing independent, expert validation of the process of identifying the Common Core State Standards as part of the CCSSI.’’ (p.1)

 Guru sebagai ujung tombak pelaksanaan pendidikan menjadikan peran yang sangat penting dalam mencerdaskan kehidupan bangsa.
-Tuntutan peran guru tersebut menjadi semakin besar dengan telah dicanangkannya guru sebagai profesional oleh Presiden pada tanggal 4 Desember 2004.
+Tuntutan peran guru tersebut menjadi semakin besar dengan telah dicanangkannya guru sebagai profesional oleh Presiden pada tanggal 4 Desember 2004.
 Sehingga pada tahun 2005 terbitlah Undang-undang Republik Indonesia Nomor 14 Tahun 2005 tentang Guru dan Dosen.
 Sehubungan dengan hal tersebut, kebijakan Pemerintah dalam pembinaan dan pengembangan profesi guru telah dilakukan melalui berbagai upaya.

 Profesionalisme guru diselenggarakan melalui pengembangan diri yang dilakukan secara demokratis, berkeadilan, tidak diskriminatif, dan berkelanjutan dengan menjunjung tinggi hak asasi manusia dan kode etik profesi.
 Pengembangan keprofesian berkelanjutan melalui upaya peningkatan kompetensi guru yang dilaksanakan dan diperuntukan bagi semua guru baik yang sudah bersertifikat maupun belum bersertifikat.
 Sehubungan dengan itu, uji kompetensi guru (UKG) dilakukan untuk pemetaan kompetensi, pengembangan keprofesian berkelanjutan (PKB) dan sebagai entry point penilaian kinerja guru (PKG).
 Dengan demikian UKG bukan merupakan resertifikasi atau uji kompetensi ulang maupun untuk memutus tunjangan profesi.